-The key date for undergraduate programme approvals is approval must have been given by Academic Board in July in the year prior to the year in which delivery begins (for September starts).
+Undergraduate Programmes: The key date for undergraduate programme approvals is approval must have been given by Academic Board in July in the year prior to the year in which delivery begins (for September starts).
 This means for example that a programme beginning delivery in September 2023 would need to have completed approvals (including notification to Academic Board) in July 2022.

 An indicative timetable is available to guide plans for programme development: Sample Schedule

-Postgraduate programmes should follow the same timeline as undergraduate programmes.
+Postgraduate Programmes: Postgraduate programmes should follow the same timeline as undergraduate programmes.

-Subject to approval by the Quality Assurance and Enhancement Committee (QAEC), programmes may be developed using a shorter timeline.
+Fast Track Programme Approval: In exceptional cases and subject to approval by the Quality Assurance and Enhancement Committee (QAEC), programmes may be developed using a shorter timeline.
 This route may only be followed where there is a clear rationale relating to one or more of the following:

 - University / Faculty / Institute strategic plan